-The Project Delivery Method includes the techniques and processes for soliciting and accomplishing the design and construction of the project.
-It is important to confirm the project sponsor's use of a specific delivery method is approved for use in the relevant jurisdiction.
+The project delivery method includes the techniques and processes for soliciting and accomplishing the design and construction of the project.
+It is important to confirm that the project sponsor's use of a specific delivery method is approved to use in the relevant jurisdiction.
 The most commonly used methods for delivering major capital projects include: